rukmal/SpotifyInstant/README.md

 ## Contact

 This is an open source project released under the [MIT License](LICENSE).
-Contact me if you have a suggested improvement, or fork and send a pull request!
+Contact me if you want to suggested an improvement, or fork and send a pull request!

 http://rukmal.me